DINK Financial Planning: Smart Wealth Strategies for Dual-Income, No-Kids Couples

 6. Automate and Balance Contributions

-Even with varied incomes, aim to balance contributions between partners to ensure that both individuals are building sufficient retirement assets.
+Even with varied incomes, you should aim to balance contributions between partners to help ensure that both individuals are building sufficient retirement assets.
 This also improves long-term flexibility and may reduce potential future tax issues.

 Even if incomes are uneven, contributing to both partners’ retirement accounts can create a better long-term balance.
 Splitting contributions helps diversify tax exposure between traditional and Roth accounts, ensuring both partners build their own retirement safety net.